Broccoli Sprout Smoothie

 Step One

 Combine your water, hemp seeds, frozen fruit, broccoli sprouts, and cocoa powder in the base of your high speed blender.
-I recommend a Blendtec or a Vitamix.
+I recommend a Vitamix.

 Step Two